-NOTE: Chrysler Group LLC does not recommend deactivating BeltAlert®.
+NOTE: Chrysler Group LLC does not recommend deactivating the BeltAlert[®].

-BeltAlert® can be enabled or disabled by your authorized dealer or by performing the following steps:
+BeltAlert® can be enabled or disabled by your authorized dealer or by following these steps:

-NOTE: The following steps must occur within the first 60 seconds of the ignition switch being turned to the ON/RUN position.
-Chrysler Group LLC does not recommend deactivating BeltAlert®.
+NOTE: The following steps must occur within the first 60 seconds of the ignition switch being turned to the ON/RUN or START position.

-1. With the ignition in the OFF position, buckle the driver's seat belt.
+1. Turn the ignition switch to the LOCK position and buckle the driver's seat belt.

-- 2. Turn the ignition switch to the ON/RUN position (do not start the engine), and wait for the Seat Belt Reminder Light to turn off. - 3.
-Unbuckle and then re-buckle the driver's seat belt three times, ending with the seat belt buckled.
-This must be completed within 60 seconds of turning the ignition switch to the ON/RUN position. - 4.
-Turn the ignition key to the OFF position.
-A single chime will sound to signify that you have successfully completed the programming.
+- 2. Turn the ignition switch to the ON/RUN position and wait for the Seat Belt Reminder Light to turn off. - 3.
+Unbuckle and then re-buckle the driver's seat belt at least three times within 10 seconds, ending with the seat belt buckled.

-NOTE: Watch for the Seat Belt Reminder Light to turn on while the seat belt retracts and turn off while rebuckling the seat belt.
+NOTE: Watch for the Seat Belt Reminder Light to turn on while unbuckling and off while re-buckling the seat belt.
+It may be necessary to retract the seat belt partially each time when unbuckling.